DragonSenses/Curiosity/Authentication/architectural-decision-record.md

 ## User Database

 We are going to setup the database.
 We will be using MongoDB.
-Going to store the databse on MongoDB's database service : Atlas.
+Going to store the database on MongoDB's database service : Atlas.

 Make an account if you do not have one, then connect to the Cluster.